inspector-apm/inspector-symfony/README.md

 ## Contributing

-We encourage you to contribute to Inspector!
+We encourage you to contribute to the development of the Inspector bundle!
 Please check out the [Contribution Guidelines](CONTRIBUTING.md) about how to proceed.
 Join us!

 ## LICENSE